PaulMurrayCbr/DebounceInput/README.md

 To download. click the DOWNLOAD ZIP button, rename the uncompressed folder DebounceInput.

-Place the DebounceInput library folder your `arduinosketchfolder/libraries/` folder.
+Place the DebounceInput library folder your `arduinosketchfolder/libraries/` folder (create the folder if necessary).

-You may need to create the libraries subfolder if its your first library.
-Restart the IDE.

 ### Method 2 - use git

-Navigate to your `arduinosketchfolder/libraries/` folder, and clone the repository there.
+Navigate to your `arduinosketchfolder/libraries/` folder (create the folder if necessary), and clone the repository there.

 	git clone https://github.com/PaulMurrayCbr/DebounceInput.git

-You may need to create the libraries subfolder if its your first library.
-Restart the IDE.
+## Using

+After restarting the IDE, navigate to `Sketch > Include Library` in the menu.
+"Debounce Input" should appear at the bottom, under "contributed ibraries".

+Example sketches using the library appear under `File > Examples > Debounce Input`